Centaurea solstitialis: Chemical control

 Most herbicides used for controlling yellow star-thistle are registered for range lands, right-of-way, and other non-crop areas.
 Many auxin-like or growth-regulator herbicides are used for post-emergence control, including 2,4-D, aminopyralid, clopyralid, dicamba, picloram and triclopyr.
+In California, aminopyralid, which has both post- and preemergence activity, is the most commonly used, most effectively after an early summer prescribed burn.
 Alternatively, glyphosate may be used.
 Pre-emergence herbicides used for yellow star-thistle control include chlorsulfuron and sulfometuron.
 Pre-emergence and post-emergence herbicides may be used effectively together to kill growing plants as well as any new seedlings that may emerge from the copious soil seed bank often produced by yellow star-thistle.
 Controlled burning may also be used in conjunction with clopyralid application as an effective integrated approach to yellow star-thistle management.

 Aminocyclopyrachlor + chlorsulfuron, aminopyralid, chlorsulfuron, clopyralid, clopyralid + 2,4-D, dicamba, diflufenzopyr + dicamba, picloram, and triclopyr + clopyralid for the Pacific Northwest of North America.

 A yellow star-thistle biotype resistant to picloram was discovered in a pasture near Dayton, Ohio, in 1988.
 This biotype was determined to have cross resistance to other auxin-like herbicides, especially clopyralid.
 Resistance was discovered to be conveyed by a single nuclear recessive gene.

 Picloram-resistant C. solstitialis has been observed which had cross-resistance to clopyralid, dicamba, and fluroxypyr, but not triclopyr or 2,4-D.